Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/nerissa-c2d7.md

 And still, her heart felt hollow—a [void](https://youtu.be/FlPFFE5_X3Y?t=14765) where warmth once lived.
 As if all joy had withered.
 As if love had died.
 A creeping chill settled within her soul, and she welcomed it.

-> “You see, my heart is still dyed black.”
-> “I have no intention of ‘saving’ anything.”
+> “You see, my heart is still dyed black.
+I have no intention of ‘saving’ anything.”

 This darkness—whether illusion or truth—was now hers to bear.
 She no longer resisted it.